 Muhammad in Paradise offering a fellow Muslim who just died a drink.

-the first stanza, coffee is the potion that gives the monks the power and the
+In the first stanza, coffee is the potion that gives the monks the power and the ability to prophecy.

 Coffee, dark, and strong

 Or Muddy land prophetic Or dressed like a monk.